javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 When a function runs, at the beginning of the call, a new Lexical Environment is created automatically to store local variables and parameters of the call.

-For instance, for `say("John")`, it looks like this (the execution is at the line, labelled with an arrow):
+For instance, for `say("John")`, it looks like this (the execution is at the line labelled with an arrow):

 <!--
     ```js